alexandephilia/ChatGPT-x-DeepSeek-x-Grok-x-Claude-x-Perplexity-Linux-APP/README.md

 # AI Chat Desktop Applications
 ![image](https://github.com/user-attachments/assets/29bc20ee-56bd-46f5-b5a3-43603723a7a7)

 This repository contains Electron-based desktop applications for various AI chat platforms.
 Each application is designed to provide a native desktop experience for web-based AI chat services.

+> Contributors: Alexandephilia x Sonnet 3.5

 ## Repository Structure